apache/ignite-3/modules/rest-api/README.md

 # ignite-rest-api

-This module defines REST API's that might be provided by Ignite 3.
+This module defines REST APIs that might be provided by Ignite 3.
 Also, common DTOs and error handlers are defined.

 ## API definition